 As a result, the soap’s volume will cover a wider area.
 Step a few feet away from the house.
 Steady yourself with a firm stance.

 Hold the nozzle at a 45-degree angle to the trim and window.
-You’ll be able to lift and knock out dirt from below more effectively.
+You’ll be able to lift and knock out dirt from below more effectively and avoid driving water behind the siding.

-Now this man has the perfect 45-degree angle.
-His pressure washing skills are on point.
+Now this man has the perfect 45-degree angle when cleaning vinyl siding.
+His pressure washing skills with pressure washers are on point.
 He has a target and he’s aiming to hit it.
 This is the way you want to pressure wash the side of your home.
 Have a target, aim for it, and hit it.
 Keep the pressure washer at 45 degrees just as you see pictured and you’ll ace it.
+Keep the stream at eye level.

 Don’t rush it.
 A steady pace wins the race.
 You’ll avoid streaking if you keep it nice and even.
 While pressure washing, you’ll likely notice that your cleanser starts to run low every few minutes.